 Digital enablers for citizen engagement and co-creation of NBS: Key takeaways for policy makers and city administrations

 In a newly-released URBiNAT report on digital enablers, Portfolio of Purposes, Methods, Tools, and Content: Forming Digital Enablers of NBS, key takeaways for various stakeholder groups are outlined.
-In the following, we zoom in on a few specific implications and key takeaways for policymakers, including city administration.
+We zoom in on a few specific implications and key takeaways for policymakers, including city administration.

 A fundamental takeaway when it comes to proceeding with digital enablers in underprivileged neighbourhoods is the need to take account of the context, culture, the diversity of attributes, and stakeholder relations.
 Various aspects of the local environment, here with a focus on deprived areas, require attention.
 This includes the status of digital infrastructure, the penetration rate of digital tools, and the level of digital literacy among various categories of people living and acting in the neighbourhood.
 Culture and mindset further matter gravely, e.g., when it comes to shaping attitudes and behaviours, affecting individuals, groups, and organisations.
 Traits within these categories influence the means for communication and trust-building, while concurrently bearing on professions, gender, age, civil status, ethnicity, interests, digital skills, competencies, and so forth.